cultureandempire/cultureandempire.github.io/README.md

 Privacy isn't totally dead yet, although we are very close.
 It's happened rapidly, over the last fifteen years or so, as the political and technical barriers that stop others from monitoring us have fallen away.

 Every credit card purchase we make is recorded.
 Where, when, what, how much.
 So is everything we buy at the supermarket using our loyalty card.
 So is every trip we make by air, or by train and bus, if we use an electronic card to travel, or to pay.
 So are details of every film we watch or rent, if plastic comes into the picture somewhere.
-Every book we check out from a library, or buy online, is recorded and stored in a database somewhere.
+Every book we check out from a library, or buy on line, is recorded and stored in a database somewhere.

-Every web site and page we visit, when, for how long, and where we came from.
+Every website and page we visit, when, for how long, and where we came from.
 What emails we send, to whom, and what we say.
 Every search we make, every post and comment on Facebook, Twitter, Google+.
-In online games, every chat we send, every button we press.
+In on-line games, every chat we send, every button we press.
 On Skype, who we call or chat with, when, and what we say.

 Our own mobile phones track us like pigeon collars: where we are, to the closest 50 yards, across almost the entire habitable globe.
 Every call we make, who we call, and what we say.
 Our fixed phone lines were already bugged decades ago.
 When we're on foot or in our cars, where we go, whom we meet, how long we stay: it's tracked by cameras posted in public and corporate spaces, and recorded, and stored.